-NHS England is launching a public consultation on reducing prescribing of over-the-counter (OTC) medicines for minor, short-term health concerns which could save the NHS millions of pounds a year and encourage more people to self care.
-The consultation will run from 22 December 2017 to 14 March 2018.
+NHS England launched a public consultation on reducing prescribing of over-the-counter (OTC) medicines for minor, short-term health concerns which could save the NHS millions of pounds a year and encourage more people to self care.
+The consultation took place between 22 December 2017 to 14 March 2018.

 A list of 33 minor health concerns has been identified by a national joint clinical working group which are either self-limiting or suitable for self-care.
 Vitamins/minerals and probiotics have also been included as items of low clinical effectiveness which are of high cost to the NHS.

-The consultation will not affect prescribing of items for longer term or more complex conditions or where minor illnesses are symptomatic or a side effect of something more serious.
+The consultation does not affect prescribing of items for longer term or more complex conditions or where minor illnesses are symptomatic or a side effect of something more serious.